QuantumLiquids/PEPS/docs/tutorial/MIGRATION_SUMMARY.md

 ## Backward Compatibility

-The `VMCPEPSOptimizerExecutor` maintains the same public interface as `VMCPEPSExecutor`:
+The `VMCPEPSOptimizer` maintains the same public interface as `VMCPEPSExecutor`:

 - `Execute()` method
 - `GetState()` method